BrandonYates/sherlock/README.md

 Rest Call example:
 Http Request: http://localhost:8080/newgame/simple?players=Brandon
 This will return the stringified version of a Game object.
 The object may be queried and edited then sent back.
-In the future I hope the provide serializer/deserializer support.
+In the future I hope to provide serializer/deserializer support.

 # Running the Code In Docker